IllusionTheDev/SkyblockCore/README.md

 #### This project consists on an advanced Skyblock core made to scale massively.

-This project is currently being rewritten.
-This rewrite is due to just a massive change in code architecture with new knowledge that I've learned by writing scalable plugins for the past 3 years.
+This project is currently in ALPHA.
+Feel free to test it by compiling the code yourself.
+Basic island loading functionality is tested and working.

 This project's backbone is [Cosmos](https://github.com/IllusionTheDev/Cosmos/), and at the moment is under heavy development, with no builds available.